Stremio/stremio-shell/DOCKER.md

 1. Go to the directory of your distro.
 2. Install all the required tools and libraries described in the `Dockerfile`.
 Bare in mind that if you are using unsupported architecture or for some other reasons, the library names may differ.
 It's your responsibility to figure it out and install the correct ones.
 3. Run the `./mkconfig.sh` to set up the build configuration.
 4. Run the `./package.sh` script and wait for the build process to finish.
+The `./package.sh` script accepts an optional argument a tag or branch you wish to build against.

 **If you've created a build scripts for any other distro, don't hesitate to submit a pull request.**